MoazzamFarooqui/DecodeLabs-Internship/Project2/README.md

 ## Project Overview
 Classifying flowers based on their physical characteristics is a common machine learning classification problem.
 Measurements such as sepal length, sepal width, petal length, and petal width can be used to accurately identify different Iris species.

-This project uses the **K-Nearest Neighbors (KNN)** algorithm to classify Iris flowers into their respective species.
+This project uses the KNN algorithm to classify Iris flowers into their respective species.
 The workflow includes data preprocessing, feature scaling, model training, hyperparameter tuning, and performance evaluation.

 ---